 You must let us know how you long you will require the loaner.
 If you need a laptop for multiple semesters, you must return it at the end of each semester for a check up before we extend your loan.
 Make sure you back up your data at this time.
 Be sure to note any special scheduling issues in your request.
 When in doubt, notify us early of any delays or issues with returning a laptop on time.

 - Semester: One academic semester at a time.
 Laptops are due on the last day of Finals Week at the end of the semester during which they were checked out.

-- Fall/Spring: Laptops checked out between fall and spring semester are due at least one week before start of classes.
+- Between semesters: Laptops checked out between fall and spring semester are due at least one week before start of classes.

 Any currently-enrolled MIT student can request a laptop.
 Each qualifying student can borrow one laptop at a time.

 All requests are kept on record.
 Requests will be filled in the order they are received and as soon as a laptop is available.